Accessible Parking at UNM for the Mobility Impaired

 State laws for obtaining handicap plates or placards are different than for disabled veteran license plates.
 Learn more about how to obtain an ADA license plate.

 Temporary Handicapped Placards

 - Students: You may visit the UNM Student Health & Counseling for evaluation.
 With the written request from the Student Health & Counseling, we will issue a permit for the duration specified up to a maximum of 6 weeks at no charge.
-You will need to present us with official picture identification.
+You will need to present us with valid picture ID.
 If you require handicapped parking for longer than 6 weeks, it is recommended you obtain a temporary permit through the State of New Mexico.

 - Staff/Faculty: You may visit Employee Occupational Health Services for evaluation.
 With the written request from Employee Occupational Health Services we will issue a permit for the duration specified up to a maximum of 6 weeks at no charge.
-You will need to present us with official picture identification.
+You will need to present us with valid picture ID.
 If you require handicapped parking for longer than 6 weeks, it is recommended you obtain a temporary permit through the State of New Mexico.